 Travel Uganda responsibly

-Some advise to consider
+Some advice to consider when visiting Uganda

-Most lodges have a tipping box and distribute the tips equally among all the staff.
+Most lodges have a tipping box and distribute tips equally among all the staff.
 If you enjoyed the service, just be generous and contribute to the tipping box.
 As for your driver, guide or ranger, tipping is highly appreciated.

 About Roadtrip Africa